 Coaching is a relationship where the Coach and Client co-create a plan to get the Client from where they are to where they want to be.
 It is not advice, therapy or counselling.
 It is based on the idea that the Client has the answers and it’s the Coach’s job to bring them out, as well as, accountability which is the foundation that creates results.
 If the top athletes of the world have multiple coaches to help them reach their highest potential, why can’t the rest of us benefit from the same approach?

-If you’ve ever been part of a team, you’ve experienced working with a coach.
+If you’ve ever been part of an athletic team, you’ve experienced working with a coach.
 The beauty of coaching is that you always get way more than what you thought you would.
 Let’s say you join a basketball team, your goal is to get better at basketball.
 By the end of the season, however, not only have your technical skills in basketball improved but you’ve learned about teamwork, discipline, hard work, resilience after a setback, belief in yourself and your capabilities, etc… These are skills that will change your life.
 These are skills that can be transferred to many different areas of your life.

 What I often see with clients is that once they’ve realized they can improve one aspect of their lives, their confidence to apply these skills to other parts of their lives grows.
 That is what I find most fulfilling about being a coach; that is one of the reasons I think coaching is so important.
 Having had tons of coaches over the years, I can say with absolute certainty that I would not be the person I am today without them.